Aaron is the founder and head trainer at ETA Training. Aaron has over 10 years of training experience and 25 years as electrician.

 What is an LVR Course?

-An LVR course will teach the skills and knowledge to perform rescue procedures from a live Low Voltage (LV) panel.
+An LVR course teaches the skills and knowledge required to safely perform a rescue from a live Low Voltage (LV) panel.
+It is a mandatory compliance requirement for electricians and workers who perform live electrical work or work near live low-voltage switchboards and panels.

-Choosing between LVR with First Aid or CPR
+Choosing between LVR with First Aid or LVR with CPR

 Low Voltage Rescue courses are usually paired with a First Aid Course or CPR Course.